vespovios/ipcheck-cli/README.md

 ## 🔄 Update Checking

-`ipcheck` includes a built-in update mechanism.
+`ipcheck` includes a built‑in update mechanism.

 To check if a newer version is available: